Sleep apnea and heart failure

 Congestive heart failure (CHF) is a syndrome that affects around 10% of people aged over 65.*

-Up to 50% of heart failure patients experience moderate to severe sleep-disordered breathing (SDB),1 with either Central Sleep Apnoea (CSA), Cheyne-Stokes respiration (CSR), Obstructive Sleep Apnoea (OSA) or a combination of all those.2
+Up to 50% of heart failure patients experience moderate to severe sleep-disordered breathing (SDB),1 with either Central Sleep Apnea (CSA), Cheyne-Stokes respiration (CSR), Obstructive Sleep Apnea (OSA) or a combination of all those.2

 What is Cheyne-Stokes respiration (CSR)?

-CSR occurs when periods of hyperventilation and hypoventilation (in a waxing/waning breathing pattern) alternate with periods of central hypopnoea/apnoea.
+CSR occurs when periods of hyperventilation and hypoventilation (in a waxing/waning breathing pattern) alternate with periods of central hypopnoea/apnea.

 CSR is a common form of SDB in patients with severe left ventricular dysfunction.3